repoze/repoze.what/docs/source/Manual/Predicates.rst

             new_comment = Comment(post=post_id, comment=comment)

-As you may have noticed, it's a more elegant solution because the predicate is evaluated outside of the method itself and the framework passes the WSGI environment to :func:`check_authorization`.
+As you may have noticed, it's a more elegant solution because the predicate is defined outside of the method itself and the framework automatically passes the WSGI environment to :func:`check_authorization`.
 The framework also catches the exception and replaces it with a 401 HTTP error and a error message visible to the user.